 No. Such a conversation would not be permissible.

-Once the hearing record is closed, no other evidence may be submitted unless the record is reopened by the administrative law judge.
+Once the hearing record is closed, no other evidence may be submitted unless the record is reopened by the appeal tribunal.

-No. You may not obtain the administrative law judges notes because they are the administrative law judge's personal work product.
+No. You may not obtain the appeal tribunals notes because they are the appeal tribunal's personal work product.

-However, if you or the other party petition to the Labor and Industry Review Commission for review of the administrative law judge's decision (a synopsis of the hearing testimony is prepared from the hearing record).
+However, if you or the other party petition to the Labor and Industry Review Commission for review of the appeal tribunal's decision (a synopsis of the hearing testimony is prepared from the hearing record).

 Upon request, the Labor and Industry Review Commission will furnish you a copy of the synopsis of the testimony.